DevelopmentOnTheEdge/be5-react/README.md

 bower install
 gulp
 ```
-- Create symlink /be5-react/dist -> /webapp/be5
+- Create symlink /be5-react/dist -> [path to your application]/webapp/be5